Cover Photo By: Alex Ortega

 This is a city where the legacy of Montreal’s first people — the Saint Lawrence River Iroquoians — lives on amid archaeological and artistic representation.
 It is a place that welcomed immigrants far and wide, and where over 200 cultures continue to live in close quarters, creating cross-cultural communities and inspirational enclaves.

 It may sound like magic, but you can find it all in this Quebecois city.

 Welcome to Montreal.

-Often referred to as the cultural capital of Canada, Montreal is a breeding ground for creatives, having nurtured and inspired countless writers, musicians, filmmakers, and artists over the years.
-With that in mind, we put together an entertainment bucket list of sorts for the city.
+Often referred to as the cultural capital of Canada, Montreal is a breeding ground for creatives, having nurtured and inspired countless writers, musicians, filmmakers, and

 With 11 unique brands including Sheraton, Delta Hotels, Westin and W Hotels, and properties located in downtown Montreal, Saint-Hyacinthe and Dorval, Marriott International hotels allow for guests to immerse themselves in Montreal culture from the minute they wake each morning.